Year over year, the value of Myanmar’s exported products dropped by -10.5% from $16.9 billion in 2020.

 Below are exports from Myanmar that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Myanmar’s goods trail Burmese importer spending on foreign products.

-Myanmar has highly negative net exports and therefore deep international trade deficits under the machinery including computers category.
+Myanmar has highly negative net exports and therefore deep international trade deficits, particularly for refined petroleum oils under the mineral fuels including oil product category.

 Myanma Export Companies